-These healthy sugar cookies are made with tigernut flour.
-They're Paleo, Vegan and don't require any chilling.
+These healthy paleo sugar cookies are made with tigernut flour.
+They're grain free, nut free, vegan and the dough doesn't require any chilling.

 - Preheat oven to 350 degrees F.

-- In a large mixing bowl, combine all dry ingredients (tigernut flour, tapioca flour, ground flax, coconut sugar, baking soda, xanthan gum and salt).
+- In a large mixing bowl, combine all dry ingredients (tigernut flour, tapioca flour, ground flax, coconut sugar, baking soda and salt).

 - Mix in wet ingredients (shortening, water and vanilla) using a fork or spatula.
 Then, knead the dough with your hands until it can be formed into a ball.*

 - Flatten the ball of dough on a sheet of parchment paper.
 Place another sheet of parchment on top of the dough and roll using a rolling pin.
 Roll until dough is about ¼" thick.**

 - Use cookie cutters to cut out shapes.
 Transfer the shapes to a lined baking sheet.

 - Place the cookies in the oven and bake at 350 degrees for 7-9 minutes.